Robust Multi-Objective Controlled Decoding of Large Language Models¶

 Key Designs¶

-Convex Optimization for Worst-Case Weights:
+3. Convex Optimization for Worst-case Weights: Convergence to a LogSumExp Problem

 Loss & Training¶

-Value functions are trained with an MSE loss: \(\mathbb{E}[\sum_t(V_g(x,y^t;\theta) - r_g(x,y))^2]\), using responses generated by the reference policy and their corresponding rewards.
-RMOD itself is an inference-time algorithm and requires no training of a policy network.
+Value functions for each objective are trained using MSE regression: \(\mathbb{E}[\sum_t(V_g(x,y^t;\theta) - r_g(x,y))^2]\), where labels are responses generated by the reference policy and their corresponding rewards \(r_g\).
+RMOD is a purely inference-time algorithm; the game is solved entirely during the decoding stage without training any policy networks.

 Key Experimental Results¶

-Main Results (HH Dataset, Worst-Case Reward)¶
+Main Results (HH Dataset, Worst-case Reward)¶

-| Method | Worst-Case Reward | Worst-Case Win Rate (WCWR) |
+| Method | Worst-case Reward | Worst-case Win Rate (WCWR) |

 |---|---|---|

-| CD-Helpful | High helpful, low harmless | Low |
+| CD-Helpful | High helpful, low harmless | Lower |

-| CD-Harmless | High harmless, low helpful | Low |
+| CD-Harmless | High harmless, low helpful | Lower |

-| CD-Uniform | Moderate balance | 57.6% |
+| CD-Uniform | Moderately balanced | 57.6% |

 | MO-GRPO | Moderate | 54.6% |

-| RS/MOD | Below Uniform | — |
+| RS/MOD | Lower than Uniform | - |

 | Distill-RMOD | - | 57.9% |